lucasvolkmer/d2l-en-branch/chapter_recurrent-modern/gru.md

 $$\mathbf{H}_t = \mathbf{Z}_t \odot \mathbf{H}_{t-1}  + (1 - \mathbf{Z}_t) \odot \tilde{\mathbf{H}}_t.$$

-Whenever the update gate $\mathbf{Z}_t$ is close to 1, we simply retain the old state.
-In this case the information from $\mathbf{X}_t$ is essentially ignored, effectively skipping time step $t$ in the dependency chain.
-In contrast, whenever $\mathbf{Z}_t$ is close to 0, the new latent state $\mathbf{H}_t$ approaches the candidate latent state $\tilde{\mathbf{H}}_t$.
-These designs can help us cope with the vanishing gradient problem in RNNs and better capture dependencies for sequences with large time step distances.
-For instance,
-if the update gate has been close to 1 for all the time steps of an entire subsequence, the old hidden state at the time step of its beginning will be easily retained and passed to its end, regardless of the length of the subsequence.

 Sempre que a porta de atualização $\mathbf{Z}_t$ está próxima de 1, simplesmente mantemos o estado antigo.
 Neste caso, a informação de $\mathbf{X}_t$ é essencialmente ignorada, pulando efetivamente o passo de tempo $t$ na cadeia de dependências.
 Em contraste, sempre que $\mathbf{Z}_t$ está próximo de 0, o novo estado latente $\mathbf{H}_t$ se aproxima do estado latente candidato $\tilde{\mathbf{H}}_t$.
 Esses projetos podem nos ajudar a lidar com o problema do gradiente de desaparecimento em RNNs e melhor capturar dependências para sequências com grandes distâncias de intervalo de tempo.
 Por exemplo,
 se a porta de atualização estiver perto de 1